hkucs-makerlab/CreepBot/README.md

 CreepBot is a low cost 3D printed mini quadruped robot.
 The firmware implements ROSSerial protocol to publish and subscribe topics via Bluetooth SPP to support ROS framework.
 It is designed and intended for students to practice writing ROS packages and learn 3D printing to make robot.

-## Firmware
+## Robot Firmware

-Download [AVRDUDESS](https://blog.zakkemble.net/avrdudess-a-gui-for-avrdude/) to upload firmware
+Download [AVRDUDESS](https://blog.zakkemble.net/avrdudess-a-gui-for-avrdude/) to upload robot firmware

 <img src="wiki/AVRDUDESS-2.4.png" width="400">